Hardangervidda på langs 11@Jørgen Brøto Torland

 Mainly freeze dried food during the ski trip.

 It is important that you pack your clothes and sleeping bag 100% waterproof.
-Even if you already have a cover on your sleeping bag, it is important that you pack it in a waterproof drybag bag as well.
+Even if your sleeping bag already has a cover, it’s important to pack it in a waterproof dry bag as well.

-Here you can find more information about gear & clothing for trips like this.
+Here you can find more information about gear, clothing, and how to prepare for your trip.

 TIP: Travel in your ski clothes.
 We recommend that you have the most important ski equipment in your hand luggage, for example ski boots and gore-tex jacket/trousers